joebew42/elixir_bank_account/scratch.md

 # DONE

+* graphQL API: handle the case where account already exists when we try to create it
 * disable DEBUG information
 * expose a graphql API to create a bank account
   * use mock to test the collaboration between graphQL api and `Bank.AdminMock`